ocinpp/lenticular-effect-generator/README.md

 The lenticular effect is achieved through a custom WebGL fragment shader that:

-1. **Creates Fine Strips**: Divides the image into very thin vertical strips (0.005 width)
+1. **Creates Fine Strips**: Divides the image into very thin strips (0.005 width)
+   - Vertical strips for vertical lenticular effect
+   - Horizontal strips for horizontal lenticular effect
 2. **Maps Tilt to Images**: Converts device tilt (-1 to 1) to image selection
 3. **Blends Between Images**: Smoothly transitions between adjacent images
 4. **Adds Visual Effects**:
-   - Vertical lines to simulate lenticular lens ridges
+   - Ridge lines perpendicular to strip direction (horizontal lines for vertical effect, vertical lines for horizontal effect)
    - Shimmer effect for realistic light reflection
    - Subtle rainbow effect on the ridges
    - Parallax offset for depth perception